pennzht/saphyra/docs/2024-spring.md

 - `tactics.js` provides tactics.
   + When the user selects a statement or a node, functions in `tactics.js` determine which rules or tactics are suitable for usage on that statement.
   + When the user selects a tactic, functions in `tactics.js` apply that tactic on the proof tree, generating a new #root node.
+  + The `tauto` tactic breaks down the situation into 2^_n_ cases, where _n_ is the number of atomic statements in the goal, and uses suitable axioms to prove (evaluate) each case.

 `src/` contains a Python version, which is temporarily paused.